5th April 2019

 The requirement from almost any respected hotelier is for the perfect harmony of a simple, non-intrusive installation, exceptionally low running costs and minimal ongoing maintenance issues.

-Installation of new or, alteration to existing air conditioning systems normally meant a complete shut down and decommission of the system.
+Installation of new or, alteration to existing air conditioning systems would mean a complete shut down and decommission of the system.
 It probably meant a hotel closure because of the disruption and it also incurred heavy if not visible retrofit pipework installations within the building.

 Running costs were comparatively high as older systems were so inefficient, compared to their newer rivals, that ongoing running costs can be reduced by between 20-40%.